 - Creating and sharing a meeting report

-Our current rule of thinking and documenting our thoughts separately is limited our productivity and creativity in a range of environments; including planning, meetings, problem solving, research, among others.
+Our current rule of thinking and documenting our thoughts separately is limited by our productivity and creativity in a range of environments; including planning, meetings, problem-solving, research, among others.

 Mind processing is a way to perform work while maximizing thinking and implementation skills.
 One works with the mindset that everything they do is a project with a schedule and a goal.
 To put it simply, mind processing is a way to work with just one tool for simultaneously and multi-dimensionally doing the following:

 - Thinking creatively and documenting your ideas

 - Managing your schedule and performing implementation thinking

 Applying mind processing to all your projects with goals and schedules improves your results in the following areas:

 - Improving creative skills through stimulation of the right brain with visual thinking

 - Developing habits and skills that allow you to see the bigger picture of every situation

 - Reducing costs and maximizing value by removing unnecessary procedures and focusing on goals

 - Looking at work from the integrated aspect of creative problem solving over the independent aspect of procedures and tools